alexwiench/Update-Authorized_Keys/README.md

 This script can be run with or without arguments.
 `./updatekeys.sh` or `./updatekeys.sh username y`

-Adding your GitHub _username_ and _y_ will allow cause this script to run without prompting the user, making it sutible for crontab or startup scripts.
+Adding your GitHub _username_ and _y_ will allow cause this script to run without prompting the user, making it suitable for crontab or startup scripts.

 > **Script not running?**
 > Use `chmod +x ./updatekeys.sh` to give it executable permissions.